ianharris/ianharris.github.io/_posts/2018-05-26-introduction-to-supervised-learning-appendix.md

 # Appendix

+*Note: The following proof is more for mathematical completeness than required knowledge for working in the field; I'm a bit of a mathematics nerd.
+Generally speaking, data scientists don't spend their days verifying the proofs of convexity of cost functions.
+Rather, a number of well-known cost functions that have been proven out in the field (such as the cost function below) are used 'off the shelf' so to speak.
+With that in mind, don't worry if you are unfamiliar with the mathematics below - it won't be required to work on a mahine learning problem.*

 In the post [Introduction to Supervised Learning]({% post_url 2018-05-19-introduction-to-supervised-learning %}) we claimed to be able to prove the convexity of a Mean Squared Error function with a linear hypothesis function.
 That is with a loss defined by equation \\(\ref{eqn:mse}\\) and hypothesis function \\(\ref{eqn:hyp}\\) below.

 $$